mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/executescript/index.md

 - `result` {{optional_inline}}
   - : `any`.
 The result of the script execution.
 - `error` {{optional_inline}}
   - : `any`.
-If an error occured, contains the value the script threw or rejected with.
-Typically this is an error object with a message property, but could be any value (including primitives and undefined).
+If an error occurs, contains the value the script threw or rejected with.
+Typically this is an error object with a message property but it could be any value (including primitives and undefined).

 The result of the script is the last evaluated statement, which is similar to the results seen if you executed the script in the [Web Console](https://firefox-source-docs.mozilla.org/devtools-user/web_console/index.html) (not any `console.log()` output).
 For example, consider a script like this: